diegomiranda02/automaticVizWithStreamlit/README.md

 data = cr.generateJSONReport()
 ```

-The title and subtitle are defined in the 'customerReportTitle' and 'customerReportSubtitle' variables.
-The sections of the customer detailed information and customer location are added to the report.
-It is import to notice that is possible to compose the report with only the sections needed.
-If only the customer location section is needed, than only the method 'customerLocation' should de called. this gives flexibility to the solution.
+You can define the title and subtitle in the 'customerReportTitle' and 'customerReportSubtitle' variables and add detailed customer information and location sections to the report.
+It is essential to note that it is possible to compose the report with only the sections needed.
+If only the customer location section is necessary, then only the method 'customerLocation' should be called.
+It gives flexibility to the solution.
 Finally, the method 'generateJSONReport()' generates the whole JSON with the report data.

 ### 3. Setting up your local environment: